exekube/exekube/README.md

 ### Principles

 - [x] Everything on client side is dockerized and contained in repo root directory
-- [x] Everything is expressed as code, using Terraform and HCL (HashiCorp Language)
+- [x] Everything is expressed as declarative code, using Terraform and HCL (HashiCorp Language)
 - [ ] Git-based workflow (no GUI or CLI) with a CI pipeline
 - [ ] No vendor lock-in, choose any cloud provider you want (only GCP for now)
 - [ ] Test-driven